zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef chooses to delete a recipe.
+1. Home Chef chooses to delete a recipe.
-2. Home chef enters details in required format.
+2. Home Chef enters details in required format.
-3. BTBB deletes recipe.
+3. BTBB informs Home Chef that recipe has been deleted.

    Use case ends.

 **Extensions**

 * 2a.
 BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs Home Chef why deletion did not happen.
+BTBB informs Home Chef why deletion of recipe failed.

       Use Case ends.